 - Common Name(s):

-Wildlife Value: The flowers provide nectar for bees and once pollinated form leguminous pods, the seed can be consumed by birds.
+Wildlife Value: Nectar attracts pollinators such as butterflies, bumble bees, and orchard mason bees.
+Provides nesting materials for specalized bees.
+The leguminous seed pods, are consumed by birds.
 Members of the genus Cercis support the following specialized bee: Habropoda laboriosa.

-Insects, Diseases, and Other Plant Problems: This tree can suffer from damage caused by deer.
+Insects, Diseases, and Other Plant Problems: Susceptible to caterpillars and scales.
+Crown rot, phytophthora and root rot can also be a problem.
+It is resistant to Armillaria.
+This tree can suffer from damage caused by deer.

 - 10-18 ft.